 High humidity can make you feel hot or stuffy, and the elderly and young children are particularly susceptible to humidity-related health threats such as heat stroke and asthma.
 If you use a humidifier, these products push evaporated air back into your home, emitting moisture and increasing the humidity.
 Turn off your humidifier in the summer to decrease moisture levels and lower the risk of health complications.

 Humidity can make your living space unbearable and put your health at risk.
-Taking the steps to bring down indoor moisture will create a more enjoyable, comfortable and safe household.
+Taking the steps to bring down indoor moisture will create a more enjoyable, comfortable, and safe household.

 If you want to make your home less humid and more pleasant, call Acute Heating & Cooling.
-Our trained experts will identify humidity and indoor air quality issues and can explain the benefits of a whole-home dehumidifier that will eliminate excess moisture and an air purifier to clean the air in your home to providing you with the custom solutions you need.
+Our trained experts will identify humidity and indoor air quality issues and can explain the benefits of a whole-home dehumidifier that will eliminate excess moisture and an air purifier to clean the air in your home to provide you with the custom solutions you need.